celikkoseoglu/celikk-personal-website/README.md

 Things I'm working on:

+* Add spacing between buttons in hero component
-* Separate CV page from the homepage
+* Separate Interactive CV page from the homepage and link with hero button
 * Transfer image assets from original website into this one
 * Where should we fit the new hero image?
 (Design something new with Sketch maybe?)
 * Fonts!
 Make sure the fonts are right